alyons/ffrpg3.5/_ffrpg350/introduction.md

 What if we built a system more based on customization and choice?

+What is our random number generator engine?
+- d10
+- d20
+- d%

 What grants a player choice?
 - Multi-classing
 - Feats